-The risk of loss, resulting from inadequate or failed internal processes, people and systems, or from external events.
-For the Group this definition includes legal risk, strategic risk and reputational risk;
+The risk of loss or failure to deliver important business services within impact tolerances, resulting from inadequate or failed internal processes, people and systems, or from external events.
+For the Group this definition includes legal risk, strategic risk and reputational risk.